frontity/docs/docs/README.md

 ## **How does Frontity work?**

 With Frontity you still use your WordPress dashboard to edit and manage your content in exactly the same way that you are accustomed to.
-As you make changes, content will automatically update on Frontity.
+As you make changes content is automatically updated in your Frontity site, just as it is when using a traditional WordPress theme.

 Frontity apps require a Node.js server to run on.
 This runs in tandem with the WordPress site which is now relegated to providing content to the frontend that is based on Frontity.